aws-ia/terraform-aws-eks-blueprints/modules/irsa/README.md

+# IRSA (IAM roles for Kubernetes Service Accounts)

-This module creates the following resources
+This Terraform module creates the following resources

  1. Kubernetes Namespace for Kubernetes Addon
  2. Service Account for Kubernetes Addon